Jesuscorrea10/Jesuscorrea10/README.md

 - :trophy: I’m looking to collaborate **innovative collaborations on outsourcing ventures**

+- 💬 Able to relocate for a full time position

 - 🤝 Looking to network **with fellow analysts**

 - 📫 How to reach me **yisuscorrea@gmail.com**